acornejo/kilogui/readme.md

     brew install libftdi

-If you are on windows, first you will need to download the [MSYS][msys] system from MinGW.
+If you are on windows, the recommended installation is to download the ready made binaries [here][kbsend-binary].
+If you want to build your own version first you will need to download the [MSYS][msys] system from MinGW.
 Open an MSYS console and execute the following:

     mingw-get install msys-wget msys-unzip